Capitol Pathways Student Info

 Phase Three: Official acceptance into the program

-Program staff will make final selection based on feedback from interviews along with information from host and student applications.
-Program staff will notify students of their acceptance into the program and final host site placement.
+Program staff will make final intern selection based on feedback from interviews along with information from host and student applications.
+Program staff will notify students of their acceptance into the program and host site placement.

 PROGRAM TIMELINE